 Future of work shifts focus to talent retention, as well as both tangible and intangible workplace elements.

 Beyond art, the rise of AI-supported creativity in text and audio, spurs a new creative wave.

 Social isolation and loneliness continue to be reported across age and socio-economic groups with disparities in data access.
-10 MEGATRENDS SHAPING OUR FUTURE half of all employees will need reskilling because of new technologies and a third of the essential skills will consist of technology competencies.

 By 2025